Kojovo/LearningWebsite/README.md

 # LearningWebsite

-Small website to learn how to write html and css
+This is a small website to learn how to write HTML and CSS by example